Trust and privacy

 Open social image resizer

 Social layouts usually need either cover framing or visible padding.
-This route keeps that decision explicit instead of stretching the source or hiding the crop.
+This page keeps that decision explicit instead of stretching the source or hiding the crop.

 Open social image resizer